The Git branches developing standard you should know

 Feature branch

-• Naming: different features is named after the feature/, such as feature/preprocessing_module, feature/unsupervised_module
+branch - Naming: different features is named after the

 Release branch